kelly12201984/Applied-ML/README.md

 Applied Machine Learning Projects:
 Used machine learning to uncover meaningful patterns in messy, real-world data — with a focus on transparency, explainability, and real-world usability.
+Tuned Random Forest and RBF-kernel SVM models achieved >92% accuracy.
+Poor performance from polynomial SVMs highlights the importance of kernel selection and cost tuning.
+This model comparison informed our final model choice based on accuracy and stability.

 <img width="843" height="532" alt="image" src="https://github.com/user-attachments/assets/96c0d5ab-970c-4495-b1be-0230f16a3d02" />